-Devon SACRE is well served through its clerk (Yvette Welsh), LA lead (Simon Bissett), LA admin support (Sally Watts) and adviser (Ed Pawson).
-Devon County Council is responsive to SACRE's needs and supportive in its administration and organisation.
-It is well supported financially.
+Torbay SACRE has been well served through its clerk (Sue Kemp), LA lead (Debbie Horne) and adviser (Ed Pawson).
+Torbay Council is responsive to SACRE's needs and supportive in its administration and organisation.
+SACRE is well supported financially.

-In July 2022 the administration of SACRE was transferred back to Devon County Council, along with all systems and materials previously available on the Babcock website.
-SACRE membership is vibrant and well-engaged, although there are still a few important vacancies.
-The new SACRE constitution, approved by DCC in Feb 2023, stipulates that SACRE members will serve a 4 year period, followed by a further 4 year period, if invited to continue.
+SACRE membership is vibrant and well-engaged, with a number of new members joining recently, which is a good sign.
+The new SACRE constitution, approved in Feb 2022, stipulates that SACRE members will serve a 4 year period, followed by a further 4 year period, if invited to continue.
 After this (8 years) most SACRE members will come off SACRE, to allow others to join and gain the valuable experience of being on this body.
 This change will begin to be enacted in 2024.

-SACRE is aware of the need to continue to increase the diversity of its representation, and it is a priority to bring in some training on diversity for SACRE members.
+For some time SACRE has been aware of the need to continue to increase the diversity of its representation.
+We were pleased to be able to listen to Dr Shungu M'Gadzan and Lorna Legg who explained how SACREs can become more active in their practice of promoting Diversity, Equity and Inclusion.

 All meetings in the year 2022/3 have been quorate.